microsoft/pp-mcp/docs/labs/power-platform-cli-mcp/index.md

-# ⚡ Power Platform CLI Model Context Protocol (MCP)
+# ⚡ Power Platform CLI MCP Server

 In this hands-on lab, you'll discover how to supercharge your Power Platform administration by combining the Power Platform CLI with AI-powered assistance through the Model Context Protocol (MCP).
 Instead of memorizing complex command syntax, you'll learn to use natural language to manage environments, analyze tenant settings, and implement governance strategies.